 Track mileage automatically

 As a small business, you’ll usually pay federal, state, and possibly local income taxes on your taxable net income.
-The rates can vary based on your earnings and whether you operate as a corporation or a pass-through entity.
-While there are many other possible small business taxes, some common ones include sales and use taxes and employee payroll taxes.
+The tax rate varies based on your state, earnings, and business structure, such as whether you operate as a corporation or a pass-through entity.

 Federal income taxes for small businesses